saurabh4269/website_content_search/README.md

 - Improve HTML parsing to better preserve document structure
 - Implement more advanced relevance ranking algorithms
 - Add support for JavaScript-rendered websites using headless browsers

+## CI/CD Pipeline

+This project uses GitHub Actions for Continuous Integration and Deployment:

+### Frontend CI/CD (Vercel)

+The frontend is automatically deployed to Vercel when changes are pushed to the main branch or when pull requests are created.

+Required Secrets:
+- `VERCEL_TOKEN`
+- `VERCEL_PROJECT_ID`
+- `VERCEL_ORG_ID`

+### Backend CI/CD (Render)

+The backend (FastAPI) and Weaviate services are automatically deployed to Render when changes are pushed to the main branch.

+Required Secrets:
+- `RENDER_API_KEY`
+- `RENDER_BACKEND_SERVICE_ID`
+- `RENDER_WEAVIATE_SERVICE_ID`

+Preview deployments are automatically created for pull requests to facilitate testing changes before merging.